Rita1791/Geneomelpha/README.md

 # 🙏 Acknowledgements

-Geneomelpha has been inspired by the growing need for accessible genomic interpretation and improved genomic literacy.
+Geneomelpha was inspired by the growing need to make genomic information more understandable, accessible, and meaningful for patients, students, researchers, and healthcare professionals.

-Special thanks to:
+I would like to express my sincere gratitude to:

-- 🧬 University of Mumbai
+- 🎓 **University of Mumbai**
+- 🏛️ **Guru Nanak Khalsa College (Autonomous), Mumbai**
-- 🇨🇭 SIB Swiss Institute of Bioinformatics
+- 🇨🇭 **SIB Swiss Institute of Bioinformatics**
-- 🧬 European Conference on Computational Biology (ECCB) 2026
+- 🧬 **European Conference on Computational Biology (ECCB) 2026**
-- 🌍 The Open-Source Bioinformatics Community
+- 🌍 **The Open-Source Bioinformatics Community**

+Their contributions to education, research, and scientific collaboration have been an important source of inspiration throughout the development of Geneomelpha.

 ---